Franklin-oliveira/churn/local_packages/customtools/README.md

 ## Instalation

-To use all of its functionalities into your scripts/notebooks anywhere across your Operating System, first you're gonna need to install the `custom_tools` package in editable mode by running the following command:
+To use all of its functionalities into your scripts/notebooks anywhere across your Operating System, first you're gonna need to install the `customtools` package in editable mode by running the following command:

 ```bash
 pip install -e .